sateffen/node-module-confinement/README.md

 If anything defies the confinement, an error is thrown to prevent anything bad from happening.
 The error tells you which confinement was defied, and which module did this.

+This module integrates deeply in node by providing a proxy for the `require` method.
+There shouldn't be any difference, except an error when something not allowed is happening.

 ## API

 ### require